How to Freeze Basil (Whole Leaves or Ice Cube Trays)

 Should you wash basil before you freeze it?

 Yes, washing before freezing is the best time to do it.
-Especially if you’re blending the basil into ice cubes, or chopping the basil up in anyway, this is your only chance to wash it.
+Especially if you’re blending the basil into ice cubes, or chopping the basil up in any way.
+If it’s already washed, you don’t have to worry about remembering to wash it later, and can rest assured that everything in your freezer is ready to go whenever you need to use it!

 How to freeze whole basil leaves